babaukos/UnityAnimBrowser/README.md

 Animation Browser is an extension for Unity Editor that allows easy browsing, renaming, and deleting of animation clips right from the Unity Editor interface.

+## Purpose

+This plugin was created to streamline the workflow when working with projects containing numerous animation files spread across various folders.
+It aims to simplify tasks such as adding specific animations to an animator controller or managing animation assets more efficiently.

+## Features

+- Animation search functionality.
+- Sorting animations by name, size, and directory.
+With Animation Browser, navigating through animation assets becomes more intuitive, enhancing productivity and organization within Unity projects.

 ## Installation

 Simply add the script files to your Unity project's Assets folder.